 Once you have decided on the design of your oven, you should start working on your clay.

-You probably want to make a whole bunch of this cob beforehand.
+You probably want to make a bunch of this cob beforehand.
 It ages well, so it won’t go bad if you wait overnight.
 This will ensure that as soon as you’re done with your sandcastle core, you can start putting the clay on right away.
 You don’t have to worry about the sand drying out and blowing away while you’re making your cob.

 The inner layer of mud or cob will be made of a mixture of sand and clay with about two parts sand for one part clay.
 You have to mix these two together well.
 Make sure it reaches the right consistency—not too sloppy or wet—to allow you to work with it.
 Also, ensure that the top is dusted with more sand than clay because if there is more clay, your oven will shrink and crack.